-WAW Credit Union Co-operative Limited (the 'Credit Union') is a company domiciled in Australia.
-The Financial Statements were authorised for issuance by the Directors on 30 September 2021.
+WAW Credit Union Co-operative Limited, trading as BankWAW (the 'Credit Union) is a company domiciled in Australia.
+The Financial Statements were authorised for issuance by the Directors on 24 October 2022.

 (a) Statement of compliance

 The Financial Statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards adopted by the Australian Accounting Standards Board ("AASB") and the Corporations Act 2001.